 Michelle had similar advice:

 “Speak to people who have been through it or are going through it.
 Doctors don't know it all and most do not see things from a patient's point of view.
 Also, know that this is a forever illness.
 Surgery and medications will not ‘cure’ you from the aftermath of thyroid cancer.
 In most cases, your journey is just beginning.”

 “First: You aren’t alone.
 This is a scary diagnosis and you are going to feel overwhelmed.
 Give yourself the time to heal.
 Listen to your body and if something doesn’t feel right, don’t ignore it.
 You will need to be your own advocate, so gather as much knowledge as you can.
 And no, you aren’t going crazy!”

 Connecting with other thyroid cancer survivors

 Sharing your experience, getting advice from those who have been there already, and supporting others can be a constructive part of your healthy life as a thyroid cancer survivor.
-If you or someone you care about has thyroid cancer, consider getting involved in the Thyroid Cancer Survivors’ Association (ThyCa).
+If you or someone you care about has thyroid cancer, consider developing a thyroid support team, or getting involved in the Thyroid Cancer Survivors’ Association (ThyCa).
 This group provides in-person and online support groups for different types of thyroid cancer and patients facing various challenges in their treatment.
 ThyCa also sponsors a helpful annual conference for patients and caregivers.